Geoff:'How has your morning been?'

 Dave:'What, we're going to lay off 40 people.
 My god!
 What has the union said about it?'

 Geoff:'At the moment, the union doesn't know anything about it.
 But I'm sure they have suspected that something like this would happen.
 We'll inform them in the next couple of days and start negotiations to finalise the details by the end of the month.
-But before this, we'll have to do a proposal on what the redundancy package will be.
+But before that, we'll have to do a proposal on what the redundancy package will be.
 The longer they've worked here, the more money they will get.
 So, we're going to be a lot busier here in human resources I'm afraid.'